 The eastern shore of Georgian Bay was considered a desolate and difficult place, originally thought to simply function as a hunting area for Huron, Ojibwa and Algonquin people.
 Initial survey consisted of efforts confined to canoes through rivers and water ways.
-The Northern and Pacific Junction Railway was constructed in the 1880s to connect the railways of southern Ontario to the new transcontinental line of the Canadian Pacific Railway (CPR).
+The Northern and Pacific Junction Railway was constructed in the 1880s to connect the railways of Southern Ontario to the new transcontinental line of the Canadian Pacific Railway.
 Communities like Britt and Key Harbour survived as CNR ports to unload coal and oil off tankers that were coming from Lake Superior and Lake Huron (Campbell 2005).
 The Northern and Pacific Junction Railway became part of the Grand Trunk railroad system which opened up Parry Sound and Muskoka's isolation.

 The area remained relatively untouched until the Muskoka and Parry Sound Districts were surveyed between 1866 and 1870 (Campbell 2005).
 Despite the surveyors reporting that the land was unfit for farming, the wealth in timber was deemed highly profitable.
-Communities on the Bay such as Killarney, Byng Inlet/Britt and Parry Sound developed not as service centres for surrounding farmlands, which was the case in southern Ontario, but as isolated ports, railway stops, or company mill towns (Campbell 2005).
+Communities on the Bay (i.e., Killarney, Byng Inlet/Britt, Parry Sound) developed not as service centres for surrounding farmlands (which was the case in southern Ontario), but as isolated ports, railway stops, or company mill towns (Campbell 2005).
+The area was not suitable for farming, so it was mainly utilized for lumber (Belanger 1985).
 Roads were not considered the main option for travel because of the intense difficulties in building and upkeep required in the rugged Canadian Shield.
-The small communities that appeared as a result of forestry or mineral exploration relied on the Bay, and later the railway, as the primary routes for communication and transportation (Figure 5) (Campbell 2005).
-Though as interest in the forestry and later mineral exploration, roads became a necessity and these 'Colonization Roads' served to increase access to logging, but also to provide a way north for early settlers.
-This network of roads provided access between the Ottawa Valley and Georgian Bay, known as the Ottawa-Huron Tract.
-The government built over 1,600 kilometres of roads over two decades.
-The Great North Road extended from Parry Sound northeast to Lake Nipissing which was started as part of this government settlement initiative in approximately 1850.
-This road does not follow the current Highway 69 route, but went directly to Lake Nipissing from Parry Sound.
-By 1955 the modern day Highway 69 connected Parry Sound and the Trans-Canada Highway (Hwy 17) at Sudbury.
+The small communities that appeared as a result of forestry or mineral exploration relied on the Bay, and later the railway, as the primary routes for communication and transportation (Campbell 2005).
+Though as interest in the forestry and later mineral exploration, roads became a necessity and the government encouraged settlement through free land grants, first offered in 1853.
+Settlement happened slowly but accelerated when the colonization road from Rosseau to Nipissing began being built in 1866.
+In 1868, the government passed the Free Grand Land and Homestead Act and began advertising this extensively in European countries to attract new immigrants.
+These 'Colonization Roads' served to increase access to logging, but also to provide a way north for early settlers, and facilitated transportation between the Ottawa Valley and Georgian Bay, known as the Ottawa-Huron Tract (Figure 5).
+The government built over 1,600 km of roads over two decades.
+The Great North Road extended from Parry Sound northeast to Lake Nipissing.
+Figure 5 provides a map of the early roads in the vicinity, with part of the study area shown.
+Highway 69 does not follow the route of any colonization roads; by 1955 it connected Parry Sound and the Trans-Canada Highway (Hwy 17) at Sudbury.